-The companies behind free VPNs can track what websites you visit, what you purchase, how long you stay online, and even what kind of device you use.
-They can then sell that data without your consent and make their money.
+One of the main ways free VPNs make money is by selling your personal data to brokers.
+The information they sell might include what websites you visit, what you purchase, how long you stay online, and what kind of device you use.

-A popular strategy to monetize free services (including VPNs) is to display ads in the app.
-Every time a user clicks on the ad, the service provider gets its share.
-If you have millions of users, this can be enough to sustain a business.
+Displaying ads is a popular strategy to monetize free services (including VPNs).
+The service provider gets its share whenever a user clicks on the ad.
+If a company has millions of users, this strategy can be enough to sustain a business.

 However, being constantly bombarded with ads can be annoying and sometimes it’s not easy to close them.
 Worse still, some ads might be malicious and can infect your device with malware.